marcotoronto/rdm-test/content/05-4_Geospatial_Deposit.md

 ### Considerations for Geospatial Data

 Like other kinds of data, geospatial data comes in a wide variety of formats.
 For preservation purposes, open standards are preferred.
-However, because some formats are proprietary because they're designed to work with a certain type of data, this is not always possible.
+However, if you must use a proprietary format, consider using one that is well supported that doesn't require proprietary software.

 In addition, because of the complexity of geospatial data or because of data storage formats, it's not always possible to store data in a single file.
 Where it's not possible to store everything in one file, consider compressing the files into a single file.